-The list of IGC's top 10 holdings is not much changed from when we last published on the trust, reflecting the adviser's long-term investment horizon.
-Notably however, Dewan fell out of the list and Exide Industries, Divi's Laboratories and Aurobindo Pharma have moved up into it.
-We discuss some of these below.
+The list of IGC's top 10 holdings is not much changed from when QuotedData last published on the trust, reflecting the adviser's long-term investment horizon.
+Notably however, Dewan has fallen out of the list and Exide Industries, Divi's Laboratories and Aurobindo Pharma have moved up into it.
+Some of these are discussed below.
 The reduction in the size of the NIIT Technologies position reflects some profit taking from what has been one of IGC's best performing stocks in recent times.